IlmaJaganjac/sustainableSE_9/energy_consumption/g9_search_engines.md

 Prior to any measurements, the system is placed in a **Zen mode** by closing all applications and unnecessary background services, disabling notifications and removing additional hardware, minimizing CPU and disk activity.
 This setup minimizes external variables that could otherwise impact energy usage.
 A brief **warm-up** follows, introducing a CPU-intensive task such as calculating a Fibonacci seqeuence to bring the system to a consistent operating temperature to ensure more accurate energy measurements.

 Under these conditions, **identical search queries** (for instance, “climate change effects”) are performed on each search engine from the prespective of the profile user we chose (a student developer).
 Based on the article[^developersearches] "The hidden insights in developers’ Google searches", the average developer makes around 16 searches a day, searching for a variety of information like how to use an API, troubleshoot or learn to use a new technology.
-Due to time constraints we run 1 random query per iteration from the below selection:
+Due to time constraints we run 1 query "angular route uib tab".

-- angular route uib tab
-- react setstate sub property
-- bootstrap button next to input
-- forcelayout api
-- golang copy built in
-- strlen
-- java comparator interface → java default string comparator
-- ubuntu search packages
-- URI uri = new URIBuilder
-- java throw exception example
-- mdn transform origin
- -segmented circle css
- -boilerplate template
- -show is not a member of org.apache.spark.sql.GroupedData -babel-jest → can’t console log in babel jest → logging in babel-jest → jest-cli -json minify

 During this process, energy usage, CPU load, and other relevant performance metrics are recorded.
 To ensure reliability, the test is repeated **30** times and the order of search engines is randomized to avoid systematic bias.
 After doing a query with a search engine, we wait 10 seconds before continuing to let the CPU return to normal levels.
 In addition, a **1–2 minute rest interval** is observed between test iterations so the system can return to an idle state before the next measurement.